matter-labs/zksync-web-era-docs/docs/reference/concepts/bridging-asset.md

 communicating with each other using [L1 <-> L2 interoperability](./l1-l2-interop.md).

 Developers are free to build their own bridge for any token.
-However, we provide our default bridges (one for ETH and one for ERC20 tokens), which can be used for basic bridging
+However, we provide our default bridges (one for ETH and one for ERC20 tokens), which can be used for basic bridging.

 ::: warning